remichartier/014_selfDrivingCarND_BehavioralCloningProject/writeup_report.md

 * drive_01.py for driving the car in autonomous mode
 * commonFunctions_v13.py for gathering all the functions needed by model_v14.py including generator function.
 * model.h5 containing a trained convolution neural network
-* writeup_report.md or writeup_report.pdf summarizing the results
+* writeup_report.md summarizing the results
 * video.mp4 to show model trained allows car to drive autonomously on 1st track of the simulator

 #### 2. Submission includes functional code
-Using the Udacity provided simulator and my drive_01.py file, the car can be driven autonomously around the track by executing
+Using the Udacity provided simulator with my drive_01.py file and the model.h5 file, the car can be driven autonomously around the track by executing
 ```
 python drive_01.py model.h5
 ```
+- It can drive laps of track 01 without going out of the road, video.mp4 shows a little more that one full lap with car staying on the road.

 #### 3. Submission code is usable and readable

 The model_v14.py and commonFunctions_v13.py files contain the code for training and saving the convolution neural network.

 More specifically, file model_v14.py shows the pipeline I used for training and validating the model, and it contains comments to explain how the code works.

+Model_v14.py with help of commonFunctions_v13.py, use a python generator to generate data for training rather than storing the training data in memory.
+- Done in commonFunctions_V13.py, function generator() lines 147-174, called from model_v14.py lines 76-77 to define train and validation generators used in model.fit_generator() lines 136-140.
+- I experimented first loading all images in one list, and then converting this list in an Numpy array.
+Taking Sample Data, it was about 8000 center images, mutiplied by 3 to include left and right images --> ~24000 images, multiply by 2 when adding flipping images --> 48000 images.
+And it was taking around 3 to 4 minutes to convert this list of ~48000 images to Numpy arrays for X_train and y_train.
+That's how I realized using a generator would either save this converstion time or spread it into the training process so that would would become transparent in term of processing time.
+Not yet even considering the benefit of using a generator to reduce memory size needed to held ~48000 images in memory.

 ### Model Architecture and Training Strategy